 - 1. DDP determines the Maximum ULPDU (MULPDU) size by querying MPA for this value.
 MPA derives this information from TCP or IP, when it is available, or chooses a reasonable value. - 2.
-DDP creates ULPDUs of MULPDU size or smaller, and hands them to MPA at the sender.
+DDP creates ULPDUs of MULPDU size or smaller, and hands them to MPA at the sender. - 3.
+MPA creates a Framed Protocol Data Unit (FPDU) by pre-pending a header, optionally inserting Markers, and appending a CRC field after the ULPDU and PAD (if any).
+MPA delivers the FPDU to TCP.

-- 3. MPA creates a Framed Protocol Data Unit (FPDU) by pre-pending a header, optionally inserting Markers, and appending a CRC field after the ULPDU and PAD (if any).
-MPA delivers the FPDU to TCP. - The TCP sender puts the FPDUs into the TCP stream.
-If the TCP 4.
-Sender is MPA-aware, it segments the TCP stream in such a way that a TCP Segment boundary is also the boundary of an FPDU.
-TCP then passes each segment to the IP layer for transmission. - 5.
-The TCP receiver may be MPA-aware or may not be MPA-aware.
-If it is MPA-aware, it may separate passing the TCP payload to MPA from passing the TCP payload ordering information to MPA.
+- The TCP sender puts the FPDUs into the TCP stream.
+If the sender 4. is optimized MPA/TCP, it segments the TCP stream in such a way that a TCP Segment boundary is also the boundary of an FPDU.
+TCP then passes each segment to the IP layer for transmission. - The receiver may or may not be optimized.
+If it is optimized 5.
+MPA/TCP, it may separate passing the TCP payload to MPA from passing the TCP payload ordering information to MPA.
 In either case, RFC compliant TCP wire behavior is observed at both the sender and receiver. - 6.
 The MPA receiver locates and assembles complete FPDUs within the stream, verifies their integrity, and removes MPA Markers (when present), ULPDU Length, PAD and the CRC field. - 7.
 MPA then provides the complete ULPDUs to DDP.
 MPA may also separate passing MPA payload to DDP from passing the MPA payload ordering information.